 - Luke, I Am Your Father: This trope will presumably occur with Magneto and Quicksilver (at least during the Time Skip in between Days of Future Past and this movie) based on these comments by Simon Kinberg, who has confirmed that Erik is Peter's father:

 "It is a fascinating relationship.
 Erik grew up without a family, it's such a huge part of him, of his mission.
 So the idea of exploring what it means for Magneto to be a father and reconnect with a son many years after his birth, is fascinating and certainly something that would be interesting to explore in future films."

-Nicholas Hoult will be 25 years old, but if we assume that his character was around 20 in 1962, then in 1983 Beast is pushing 40.
+- Nicholas Hoult will be 25 years old during principal photography, but if we assume that his character was around 20 in 1962, then in 1983 Beast is pushing 40.

-Time-Shifted Actor: It has been confirmed that new actors will portray the teenage incarnations of Cyclops, Storm, and Jean Grey.
+- Time-Shifted Actor: New actors will portray the teenage incarnations of Cyclops, Storm, and Jean Grey.
 In addition, an older actor will play the older incarnation of Apocalypse.